 Fixed Odds

 Of course, past performance can often be a good indicator of future performance.
-This applies to many fields and real-life situations, particularly in sport.
+This applies to many fields and real-life situations, and sports betting is no different.

 For example, when wagering on a football match with football betting sites, it would be prudent to take into account recent form when considering the odds and likely outcome of the match.
 However, the Gambler’s Fallacy in the context we are discussing here won't be about football, or any sport, with all its inherent variables.